EmDe99/blocket-bostad-scraper/README.md

 ## Overview

-Scrape data such as rent, amount of rooms and size from listings on Blocket Bostad.
+Scrape data in the form of rent, amount of rooms, type and size from listings on Blocket Bostad.

 ### Built with